amrlabib/javascript-essentials/context.md

 ```

 **Hint:**
-By Convention we capitalize the first letter in function when we use it as constructor.
+By Convention we capitalize the first letter in function when we use it as Object constructor.

 ---